 Table 2 provides the RLs, MDLs and the DQOs for groundwater samples.
-The DQOs for groundwater samples for this project include minimum RLs specified within the NYSDECs May 30, 2018 letter.
+The DQOs for groundwater samples for this project include minimum RLs and MDLs specified within the NYSDECs May 30, 2018 and August 14, 2018 letters.

 Table 3 provides the precision and accuracy DQOs for water samples.